MEADOW SWEET GROVE

 Save money by keeping hard copies of books, music, movies & photos

 Don't get me wrong - I absolutely LOVE being able to snap digital photos and have access to them immediately; without the need for processing or printing.
 And I enjoy scanning old photos and having the tools available to restore them and thus prolong their survival.
 But printed photos in themselves, have a story to tell and are still necessary to safeguard your special memories.
 I have dozens of photos I need to print and I intend to do so.
 Once they are printed, I will be able to view them all by myself.
-It is dangerous in my mind, to rely solely on a technology that requires power and a provider, in order to view your photos or documents.
+It is dangerous in my mind, to rely solely on technology that requires power and a provider, in order to view your photos or documents.
 The important ones really do need to be backed up on paper.
 And a lifetime collection of favourite books, films and music is very expensive to reassemble on your devices.
-True, it may save space - in fact considerable space, but the old joke holds true that every time the medium changes ... we all have to buy "The White Album" again!
+True, it may save space - in fact considerable space, but the (somewhat) old joke holds true that every time the medium changes ... we all have to buy "The White Album" again!
 But it is really no joke.
 At even 99¢ a song, that can really add up if you are a serious music lover.
 And I had gotten so used to hearing The Beatles on digital recreations, that when my husband ran one of my old albums on his turntable; it literally felt like John, Paul, George and Ringo were singing right in our living room!
 I had simply forgotten the fantastic and superior sound of vinyl records and all the feelings evoked by hearing these blokes again, properly ... and re-examining the much worn and loved covers of my 35-40 year old record collection - the best feeling!

 Find new uses for items you would otherwise discard